grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 +    }
 ```

-    passed the compiler Now time for some deeper thinking on the expectation
+This doesn't pass the compilation yet.
+Time to fill the blanks.

 +++ b/Java/src/test/java/logic/TrainWithCoachesSpecification.java